 Malik is an elegant man -- dressed in perfectly-fitted corduroy slacks, a preppy button-down, and argyle socks.
 Bespectacled and unassuming, he's more politician-turned-professor than the DJ I was expecting.
 Sitting in his retail space, previously known as Appendage + Bough, Malik is both obviously tall and nearly unnoticeable.
 Though contradictory, Malik himself is a bit of a contradiction; he's refined to the point I'd call him a Renaissance man.
 He can navigate topics like literature and politics as easily as he talks about Taylor Swift and Kanye.
 Malik is not your average San Luis Obispo wedding DJ.
+An introvert with a penchant for '70s yacht rock, Malik is a quiet storm.
+He is soft-spoken and eloquent, though not particularly loquacious - a trait which makes him an amazing wedding DJ, maybe even the best.
+Written by Ashlee Phillips for The Wedding Standard Magazine Volume II and captured by San Luis Obispo wedding photographer Cameron Ingalls .

 "All I want to do is talk about music and make people feel comfortable," San Luis Obispo wedding DJ Malik says.
 A goal that serves him well as a DJ, and though he's chosen this boisterous, extroverted hustle, he enjoys not the attention-seeking component of DJing, but the certain degree of anonymity his turntable provides.
 From that camouflaged vantage point, he can observe a room's vibe and feel out an appropriate playlist.
 He explains that his unique visual perspective allows him to align the music he plays to the moment, which is vital to DJing.
 "When I can feel this sort of palatable energy, there's a connection that happens.
 DJing elicits an energy and excitement for audiences that causes a very visual form of happiness."